This is a four-year part-time taught programme leading to the award of a Doctor of Nursing degree from The Chinese University of Hong Kong.

 - demonstrate specialty competencies needed for advanced nursing

-Students are given the option to choose between two specialty tracks – clinical track or management track.
-Students are required to complete 8 core courses, 3 specialty courses in the selected specialty track and 2 elective courses across the four-year study period.
+Students are given the option to choose between two specialty concentrations – clinical concentration or management concentration.
+Students are required to complete 8 core courses, 3 specialty courses in the selected specialty concentration and 2 elective courses across the four-year study period.

-* Students enrolled in clinical track can choose management track courses as their electives and vice versa.
+* Students enrolled in clinical concentration can choose management concentration courses as their electives and vice versa.

 Advanced Nursing Practice in a Global Context